I create content that builds and inspires passionate audiences.

 Honors and awards

-- In 2013, member of the sfari.org team that won recognition from The Webby Awards, the New Media Institute and the Interactive Media Council.
+- In 2013 and 2014, I was a member of the sfari.org team that won recognition from The Webby Awards, the New Media Institute and the Interactive Media Council.

 - President’s Club | E.W.
 Scripps | Recognizes outstanding contributions | 2006